 2. You own nothing and you are at the mercy of Facebook.

-I have 2,500 friends on my Facebook profile and 6,400 followers.
-On the Awesomely Luvvie fan page, I have 86,000 likes.
+I have 2,700 friends on my Facebook profile and more than 30,000 followers.
+On the Awesomely Luvvie fan page, I have more than 290,000 likes.
 I have several other fan pages that I’m admin of and 2 of them have 11,000+ likes.

 All of that is social currency.
 All of that speaks to a platform and a voice that is followed.
 And NONE of that is OWNED by me.
 Because at the flip of a switch or at the flagging by a robot or the decision of one human, it could all be deleted.
 Years of work could be flushed down the electronic toilet and you can be left with nothing of the capital you’ve built.